Marcus-cxc/addressbook-level2/doc/UserGuide.md

 #### Saving the data
 Address book data are saved in the hard disk automatically after any command that changes the data.<br>
 There is no need to save manually.

+If data cannot be saved, a message will be produced

+Example:
+'Error writing to file: addressbook.xml'

 #### Changing the save location
 Address book data are saved in a file called `addressbook.xml` in the project root folder.